AyusmanNanda/college-management-system/README.md

   <a href="#team">Team</a>
 </p>

 > Built as a 6th-semester B.Tech project for Government College of Engineering, Keonjhar.
-It's finished and not under active development, though we've made a few infrastructure updates since (e.g. migrating the database to PostgreSQL) to keep it running.
+It's finished and not under active feature development, though we check in occasionally to merge Dependabot updates and review issues.

 ---